wavejumper/boonmee/README.md

 ## Usage

-Interaction with boonmee happens either via stdio or TCP
+Interaction with boonmee happens either via stdio (default) or TCP

 `./boonmee --client=stdio`

+`./boonmee --client=tcp --port=9000`

 Refer to the [Example RPC](#example-rpc) section for some examples of client requests.